stijn-dejongh/lovecraft_public_domain/raw_converts/vof.md

 centuriones, and myself, and at length the way became so steep and narrow that those who had horses were forced to leave them; a squad of ten men being left to guard them, though robber bands were not likely to be abroad on such a night of terror.
-Once in a while it seemed as though we detected a skulking form in the woods nearby, and after a half-hour&rsquo;s climb the steepness and narrowness of the way made the advance of so great a body of men&mdash;over 300, all told&mdash;exceedingly cumbrous and difficult.
+Once in a while it seemed as though we detected a skulking form in the woods nearby, and after a half-hour's climb the steepness and narrowness of the way made the advance of so great a body of men--over 300, all told--exceedingly cumbrous and difficult.
 Then with utter and horrifying suddenness we heard a frightful sound from below.
-It was from the tethered horses&mdash;they had   screamed,   not neighed, but screamed...   and there was no light down there, nor the sound of any human thing, to shew why they had done so.
+It was from the tethered horses--they had   screamed,   not neighed, but screamed...   and there was no light down there, nor the sound of any human thing, to shew why they had done so.
 At the same moment bonfires blazed out on all the peaks ahead, so that terror seemed to lurk equally well before and behind us.
 Looking for the youth Vercellius, our guide, we